erikeldridge/erikeldridge.github.com/_posts/2018-03-05-bureaucracy.md

 ## Locality

 Another thing that helps is decreasing the scope of a change.

+["Sphere of influence"](http://keysconsult.com/resources/management-sanity.php) is another way of phrasing this.

-If it takes too much effort to gain permission to publish an idea on a shared blog, I publish on my own, and then use that to gain support.
+For example, if it takes too much effort to gain permission to publish an idea on a shared blog, I publish on my own, and then use that to gain support.

 ## Forgiveness